keithstric/express-auth-boilerplate/README.md

 This project utilizes [Docker](https://docker.com) to provide the node.js, orientDB and Redis services.
 This ensures consistency between instances and ease of deployment.

+### Docker Images

+* [redis](https://hub.docker.com/_/redis) - Redis is an open source key-value store that functions as a data structure server.
+* [orientdb](https://hub.docker.com/_/orientdb) - OrientDB a Multi-Model Open Source NoSQL DBMS that combines graphs and documents.
+* [node](https://hub.docker.com/_/node) - Node.js is a JavaScript-based platform for server-side and networking applications.

 ### Manually Building the Docker Environment

 There are scenarios where you will need to re-build your docker environment.
 These scenarios are listed below: